 We also felt very strongly that it wasn’t enough to just talk about classroom and curricular uses but to truly model and discuss how task cards and recording sheets would be used and what follow-up and extension activities would look like. iModel with Explain Everything: I have used Explain Everything to model how an iLesson could be delivered using the resources that have been provided within the Number Line apptivity.
-There’s an App for That -- Using iPads to Support Literacy Instruction in the Classroom.
-The iPad as RTI Intervention Toolkit.

 (Check out KSAT’s iPAd Curriculum site for Number Line lesson and score sheet). iNewsletters & Extensions: Consider sending home an iNewsletter for Parents so any student with access to an iPod or iPhone at home could utilize the apps at home for remediation or extension. iNewsletters 4 Parents Hungry for more?
 Using iPads to Support Literacy Instruction in the Classroom.
 The iPad as RTI Intervention Toolkit.
 While waiting for the iPad to arrive in my reading intervention classroom, I’ve had a lot of time to think and plan how I will use the device.